 Kaufman brought the idea to Harry Ackerman at Screen Gems, who later explained that he’d “always been intrigued by the possibilities of a television comedy series set in mod London.
 And here was Bob Kaufman bringing me a comedy idea that would appeal to teen-agers and post-teen-agers, as well as young adults and older folk.
 I loved it” .
 And so The Ugliest Girl in Town was born.
 Ackerman described the series as “an old-fashioned romantic comedy all dressed up in mod apparel for present day appeal” .

-In February 1968, ABC tentatively gave The Ugliest Girl in Town a Wednesday time slot before eventually settling on the Thursday 7:30-8PM half-hour where it would compete with Daniel Boone on NBC and a new comedy, Blondie, on ABC .
+In February 1968, ABC tentatively gave The Ugliest Girl in Town a Wednesday time slot before eventually settling on the Thursday 7:30-8PM half-hour where it would compete with Daniel Boone on NBC and a new comedy, Blondie, on CBS .
 At the time, Harry Ackerman had two shows currently airing on ABC: Bewitched and The Flying Nun.
 A third series, The Second Hundred Years (also on ABC), had recently been cancelled.

 Canadian actor Peter Kastner starred in The Ugliest Girl in Town as Timothy Blair, a young man working at the Harper Talent Agency in the lowest capacity possible: he gets sandwiches and makes deliveries.
-While delivering a contract to Julie Renfield (played by Patricia Blake), a British actress filming a horror movie in the United States, Timothy falls madly in love with her.
+While delivering a contract to Julie Renfield (played by Patricia Brake), a British actress filming a horror movie in the United States, Timothy falls madly in love with her.

 After going to extraordinary lengths to get her to notice him, Julie and Timothy fall madly in love with one another.
 Sadly, Julie has to return to her native England and Timothy can’t afford to go with her.
 Enter Gene, Timothy’s brother (played by Gary Marshall), a photographer who has just been contracted to snap pictures of hippies for a London magazine.